How did Albert Luthuli, anti-apartheid hero, really die in 1967?

 Many anti-apartheid leaders died in suspicious circumstances over the 46 years that the apartheid regime survived.
 Perhaps the most famous of these was Steve Biko, who died following police torture in 1977.
 The official inquest into Biko’s death absolved the police, finding that he could not have died “by any act or omission involving an offence by any person”.
 Despite a local and international outcry, the truth would only come out at the Truth and Reconciliation Commission (TRC) in 1999, after apartheid had ended.
 Presided over by Desmond Tutu (himself a Nobel peace laureate), the TRC held more than 2,500 hearings between 1996 and 2002.

 Controversially, the TRC had the power to grant full amnesty for politically motivated crimes, provided the perpetrators made honest and complete confessions.
 Four security policemen admitted to the killing of Biko at TRC hearings.
 But the commanding officer, Gideon Nieuwoudt, was denied amnesty on the grounds that he did not prove that his crime was politically motivated.
-Nieuwoudt was sentenced to 20 years in prison for his role in the murder of the “Motherwell four” – four Black policemen who had been leaking information to the ANC and were killed in a car bomb planted by the authorities.
-Nieuwoudt died in prison in 2005.
+Nieuwoudt was convicted for his role in the murder of the “Motherwell four” – four Black policemen who had been leaking information to the ANC and were killed in a car bomb planted by the authorities but died in 2005 before he was sentenced.

 Since the TRC concluded, there have been other inquests into mysterious deaths, most notably the 2017 inquest into Ahmed Timol’s 1971 death.
 According to police reports at the time, Timol had jumped from the 10th floor of the Johannesburg Central Police Station after being overcome with shame at disclosing sensitive information about his colleagues during interrogation.
 A 1972 inquest ruled that he died by suicide.
 “To accept anything other than that the deceased jumped out of the window and fell to the ground can only be seen as ludicrous,” ruled Magistrate JL de Villiers.
 “Although he was questioned for long hours, he was treated in a civilised and humane manner.”